 Employment law is designed to safeguard employee rights, but it also removes ambiguity about what's expected of both parties.
-So if you get it right, it can be good for you as an employer too.
+So, if you get it right, it can be good for you as an employer too.

 Small business owners can't be expected to know the details of every piece of employment law.
 However, knowing a few basic yet important facts could protect you from potentially costly legal action.
+Visit the Acas website to view their A-Z of advice on key employment issues - from managing absence to rights of working parents.

 Rules about working hours